mindmotivate/multicloudclass/Load-Balancing-with-Azure.md

 •Now select “create”:<br>
 *You should now see your newly created resource group “ProdApp1-RG” appear under “resource groups”*:<br>

+# 2. **Create a Network Security Group**
+Create a Security Group
+Next, we will create our security group
+Navigate to network security group and select “create”
+TAGS:
+Go ahead and create this familiar set of tags Validation Screen:
+If we select go to resource, we will be in what appears to be a “Firewall” environment complete with all of the bells and whistles

 Never modify: “DENIES”
 Deny all inbound
 Deny all outbound